The Fact is People Don't Like Facts. But They Sure Do Love Their Guns.

 Consider this example.
-Many people are pro gun because they are pro gun.
+Many people are pro-gun because they are pro-gun.
 Not because there is something better or more sound about that position.
 Not because it makes a better world, makes them safer, makes their pants fit better, or anything else.
 It is simply a part of their identity as a Texan, an American or a Republican or something else.
-When people build their ideological position on ideology alone, you may catch them using some kind of logic to justify their position, like “it makes people safer” or “guns don’t kill people, people like people.”.
+When people build their ideological position on ideology alone, you may catch them using some kind of logic to justify their position, like “it makes people safer” or “Guns don’t kill people.
+People kill people.”.
 It positions gun ownership as important or even virtuous.
 This is much like what Ted Cruz did on April 28th.
-He said "But one thing is abundantly clear - if the objective is to stop violent crime, restricting the rights of law abiding citizens doesn't work.
-In fact, it typically makes crime worse because when you disarm law abiding citizens, you make them more likely to be victims."
+He said, "But one thing is abundantly clear - if the objective is to stop violent crime, restricting the rights of law-abiding citizens doesn't work.
+In fact, it typically makes crime worse because when you disarm law-abiding citizens, you make them more likely to be victims."
 This is pretty goofy logic, considering that it's clear that the data doesn't support Ted's claims.
-As a matter of fact The United States has the 32nd highest gun deaths.
+As a matter of fact, The United States has the 32nd highest gun deaths.
 The facts do not matter to Senator Cruz.
 The ideology does.

-To be fair, there may be many good reasons to be pro gun, but those reasons on not the ones Ted says.
-Once you look at the data on the subject, you find that his claims are not based on in reality.
+To be fair, there may be many good reasons to be pro-gun, but those reasons are not the ones Ted says.
+Once you look at the data on the subject, you find that his claims are not based on reality.
 Recently, I found this daily email from New York Times quite interesting.
-The conclusion is obvious though.
-People are not safer because law abiding citizens have guns (because we have a lot of them).
+The conclusion is obvious, though.
+People are not safer because law-abiding citizens have guns (because we have a lot of them).